Atomwaffen Division: Post-dissolution events (2020–present)

-According to The Guardian, "mass shooters in Buffalo, New York; El Paso, Texas; and Jacksonville, Florida have cited Atomwaffen’s message as their inspiration."
-The Guardian reported that as of November 10, 2024, Atomwaffen was disbanded.

 In February 2023 Russell and a Maryland woman were charged with allegedly conspiring to attack electric substations in the Baltimore area.
-Russell and Sarah Clendaniel, have been arrested for planning to attack numerous Baltimore electrical substations, aiming to “completely destroy this whole city” in an apparently racially motivated attack.
-On February 4, 2025 Russell was found guilty of one count of conspiracy to damage an energy facility.
+Russell and Sarah Clendaniel, have been arrested for planning to attack numerous Baltimore electrical substations, aiming to "completely destroy this whole city" in an apparently racially motivated attack.
+On February 4, 2025, Russell was found guilty of one count of conspiracy to damage an energy facility.
 On August 7, 2025, Judge James K. Bredar sentenced Russell to the maximum 20 years in prison and a lifetime of supervised release, rejecting arguments that he was less culpable than Clendaniel.